red-gate/level-up-academy/web-training/TypeScript/Unit 3 - Functions/Instructions.md

 Thinking about types in terms of the number of possible values again (their 'cardinality'):

 - Unions are sometimes called 'sum' types, and structs/interfaces/records called 'product' types.
 Why is this?
 - Given that `never` has a cardinality of zero, what's the implication for a type like `string | never`?
+What implications does this have for exceptions in a type system?

 ## Exercise 3: Optional and Overloads